Home Decisions

 101. As rehearsed earlier, the remaining withheld information is factual, administrative or reflects a high level and objective approach to cases.
 The Commissioner therefore does not accept that disclosure of this information would prejudice substantially, or be likely to prejudice substantially, the exercise of the Authority’s functions for the purpose mentioned in section 35(2)(b) of FOISA.

-102. Consequently, the Commissioner is satisfied that the information is exempt from disclosure in terms of section 35(1)(g) of FOISA.
+102. Consequently, the Commissioner is satisfied that the information is not exempt from disclosure in terms of section 35(1)(g) of FOISA.
 As he has found that the exemption in section 35(1)(g) of FOISA does not apply, the Commissioner is not required to go on to consider the public interest test.

 Decision